-This Supervising and Evaluating the Unsatisfactory, Needs Improvement, and Low Proficient Teacher or School Clinician course or workshop series is designed to help districts avoid the above-mentioned issues.
+This Supervising and Evaluating the Unsatisfactory, Needs Improvement, and Low Proficient Teacher course or workshop series is designed to help districts avoid the above-mentioned issues.
 Administrators learn the skills to improve these teachers (or remove them, if they fail to improve).
-Ribas Associates spent 22 years working with teachers, Teachers Association officers, principals, superintendents, and others developing this training and writing the book, Low Performing Educators: The Educational, Legal, and Social-Emotional Components.
-In the past 10 years Ribas Associates consultants have trained and coached administrators on over 1,200 evaluations of tenured (PTS) teachers who did not meet the district standard or barely met the standard.
-More than 65% of those educators improved enough to meet or exceed the standard and continued in the profession.
+Ribas Associates spent 20 years working with teachers, Teachers Association officers, principals, superintendents, and others developing this training and writing the book, Teacher Supervision and Evaluation That Works!!
+In the past 7 years Ribas Associates consultants have trained and coached administrators on over 1,200 evaluations of tenured (PTS) teachers who did not meet the district standard or barely met the standard.
+More than 60% of those educators improved enough to meet or exceed the standard and continued in the profession.
 Unfortunately, the others failed to improve and are no longer in the profession.